python-control/python-control/doc/nlsys.rst

 The output function `outfcn` is used to specify the outputs of the system and has the same calling signature as `updfcn`.
 If it is not specified, then the output of the system is set equal to the system state.
 Otherwise, it should return an array of shape (p,).
+If a input/output system is static, the state `x` should still be passed to the output function, but the state is ignored.

 Note that the number of states, inputs, and outputs should generally be explicitly specified, although some operations can infer the